Stray-field imaging of magnetic vortices with a single diamond spin

-{\it Aknowledgements.} The authors acknowledge C.~Dal Salvio and K.~Karrai for fruitful discussions.
-This work was supported by the Agence Nationale de la Recherche (ANR) through the projects D{\sc iamag}, by C'Nano \^Ile-de-France (contracts M{\sc agda} and N{\sc anomag}), and by RTRA-Triangle de la Physique (contract 2008-057T).
+The authors acknowledge C.~Dal Salvio and K.~Karrai for fruitful discussions.
+This work was supported by the Agence Nationale de la Recherche (ANR) through the project D{\sc iamag}, and by C'Nano \^Ile-de-France (contracts M{\sc agda} and N{\sc anomag})